 We are proud of the fact that results transcend rhetoric in our placement of physicians in underserved areas.
-Seventy percent of our residency program graduates have pursued general specialty practice.
+Sixty-three percent of our residency program graduates have pursued primary care practice and sixty-seven percent remain in the state of Georgia.
 There is also an increase in the number of resident graduates who have shown an interest in teaching medical students and residents.

 Major objectives of the MSM residency programs are to provide for education, patient care, and scholarly activities.
 It is strongly emphasized that residents be progressively responsible for the supervision and teaching of medical students and other residents on the service to which they are assigned.
 Medical students are expected to become a productive member of a team or educational group.
-Residents are responsible for following the quality assurance guidelines at all assigned facilities.
-Scholarly activities and the opportunities to investigate are made available to residents in clinical, community, and basic science settings.